Sagging breasts

 What causes breast ptosis?

-The main cause of breast ptosis is aging.
+The main cause of breast ptosis is ageing.
 As we age, the skin becomes less firm and elastic, affecting breast tissue and causing it to sag downwards.
 Pregnancy and breast-feeding are also often the cause of breast ptosis, as the size of the breasts increases sharply during this period, causing the breast tissue to relax, sometimes irreversibly.
 Weight changes have the same effect, and when weight is lost, the stretched skin often does not return to its original state, resulting in breast ptosis.
 Of course, the latter can also be due to gravity, particularly when the breasts are large.
 Without adequate support, particularly during physical activity, Cooper’s ligaments stretch, causing the breasts to sag.
 Finally, heredity plays a role in skin elasticity, which can be the cause of sagging breasts.

-Are you concerned about sagging breasts?
+Concerned about sagging breasts?

 There are different degrees of breast ptosis, classified according to the position of the nipple in relation to the inframammary fold.
-Mild ptosis (grade I) is characterized by a nipple located at or slightly above the inframammary fold, with a moderate drop.
+Mild ptosis (grade I) is characterised by a nipple located at or slightly above the inframammary fold, with a moderate drop.
 As soon as the nipple is located below the inframammary fold, the drooping appearance is more marked, and we speak of moderate ptosis (Grade II).
 Finally, severe ptosis (grade III) occurs when the nipple is well below the submammary fold, pointing downwards.

 What are the consequences of breast ptosis?